 Many popular formulas contain ingredients that can be toxic, corrosive, or flammable.
 Both within the home and after disposal, these ingredients can endanger the health of people and our planet.
 But you can take steps to safely toss the items that keep your home sparkling and squeaky clean.

-Environmental impact of cleaning products
+Environmental impact of cleaning products and why to properly dispose of old cleaning products

-Cleaning products we use in our daily lives often incorporate ingredients with adverse environmental impacts.
+Household cleaners we use in our daily lives often incorporate ingredients with adverse environmental impacts.
 They make their way to flora, fauna, and potentially back to our own sinks when we toss our sprays, powders, and wipes into our household waste and drain liquids down the toilet or sink.
 Despite these findings, manufacturers can include nearly any substance in their product.

 When throwing cleaning products into the trash, you’re sending dangerous substances into surrounding ecosystems the “slow way,” since they can make their way into groundwater from landfills, says Kristin Fitzgerald, a specialist at the U.S. Environmental Protection Agency’s Office of Land and Emergency Management.